dmitrygunyashov/cryptopay-api/README.md

 {
   "GBP":"0.0",
   "EUR":"21.23"
-  //"BTC" : "0.00" will be returned if Split setting were activated for the account }
+  //"BTC" : "0.00" will be returned if Split setting was activated for the account }
 ```